Calibrated Adaptive Probabilistic ODE Solvers: Abstract

 \section{Abstract}

-Probabilistic solvers for ordinary differential equations (ODEs) assign a posterior measure to the solution of an initial value problem.
+Probabilistic solvers for ordinary differential equations assign a posterior measure to the solution of an initial value problem.
 The joint covariance of this distribution provides an estimate of the (global) approximation error.
-The contraction rate of this error estimate as a function of the solver’s step size identifies it as a well-calibrated worst-case error.
-But its explicit numerical value for a certain step size, which depends on certain parameters of this class of solvers, is not automatically a good estimate of the explicit error.
+The contraction rate of this error estimate as a function of the solver’s step size identifies it as a well-calibrated worst-case error, but its explicit numerical value for a certain step size is not automatically a good estimate of the explicit error.
 Addressing this issue, we introduce, discuss, and assess several probabilistically motivated ways to calibrate the uncertainty estimate.
 Numerical experiments demonstrate that these calibration methods interact efficiently with adaptive step-size selection, resulting in descriptive, and efficiently computable posteriors.
 We demonstrate the efficiency of the methodology by benchmarking against the classic, widely used Dormand--Prince 4/5 Runge--Kutta method.